Czech Republic–United Kingdom relations: Trade

 Bilateral trade was worth £6.7 billion in 2011.
 As of Q4 2024, trade in goods and services reached £10.8 billion, a 1.5% increase demonstrating strong economic ties.

 Migration

 The 2001 UK Census recorded 12,220 Czech-born people resident in the UK.
 The Office for National Statistics estimates that, as of October 2010 to September 2011, 24,000 to 40,000 Czech-born people were living in the UK.
 In 2024 Czech billionaire Daniel Křetínský leader of The EP Group bought Royal Mail’s parent company.

 State visits

 Queen Elizabeth II paid a state visit to the Czech Republic in March 1996, she visited Prague and Brno and was received by President Václav Havel.
-From 2008 to 2025, they were five visits by Czech Prime ministers to the UK and three presidential visits by President Václav Klaus.
+From 2008 to 2025, there were five visits by Czech Prime ministers to the UK and three presidential visits by President Václav Klaus.
 During July 2025 Czech PM Peter Fiala and UK PM Keir Starmer met in London and at Downing Street to discuss energy, trade, and defence issues.